bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 1. Start Docker Desktop and wait for it to initialize.

-1. **Only in university computer laboratories**: open Docker Desktop settings (right click on the Docker icon on the taskbar), and follow the instructions from the laboratory instructor to configure a proxy to be used by Docker.
+1. **Only in university computer laboratories**: open Docker Desktop settings (right-click on the Docker icon on the taskbar), and follow the teacher's instructions to configure a proxy to be used by Docker.

 1. Open a command prompt or PowerShell console and test whether Docker is working: execute `docker version`, which should print version information for client and server.

-1. Locate the provided `docker-compose.yml` file in the checked out starter solution (located in the root of your git repository).
+1. Locate the provided `docker-compose.yml` file in the checked-out starter solution (located in the root of your git repository).
 Open it in a text editor of your choice and check its contents.
 Check the following specifics:

     - `environment`: This is used to set environment variables in the container.
 We can use these to provide some settings for _Elasticsearch_ and _Kibana_ as well.
 One example is the `cluster.name` variable.